pmoustopoulos/department-api/README.md

 integrated for easy API documentation and testing.
 Database migrations across different environments are managed seamlessly with Flyway.

+**Note**: The API also includes IP-based rate limiting using `Bucket4j` to manage excessive requests from individual clients.

 ## Table of Contents
 - [Run with an In-Memory H2 Database](#run-with-an-in-memory-h2-database)